- - INT – SCIENTISTS FAIL TO UNDERSTAND GM OPPOSITION

 Working broadly across the agriculture sector, ABCA is committed to providing quality, factual, science-based information about gene technology in agriculture.

-ABCA is an industry initiative with four founding members – AusBiotech, CropLife Australia, Grains Research & Development Corporation and the National Farmers’ Federation – and our activities are also supported by a project partnership with the red meat industry.
+ABCA is an industry initiative with three supporting members – AusBiotech, CropLife Australia and the National Farmers’ Federation – and our activities are also supported by a project partnership with the red meat industry.